GLOBAL MARKETS-Stocks slip as Treasuries graze 5%, Middle East war rages

 Adding to the moving parts is the third-quarter earnings season.
 Thursday brings a raft of major company results, including TSMCTSM.N, the world's most advanced chip maker, as well as Philip Morris PM.N, Blackstone BX.N and Fifth Third Bancorp FITB.OQ.

-The MSCI All-World index of global shares .MIWD00000PUS was down 0.25% on the day, reflecting a 0.9% drop in Europe's STOXX 600 .STOXX and weakness across Asian equity markets.
+The MSCI All-World index of global shares .MIWD00000PUS was down 0.35% on the day, reflecting a 0.7% drop in Europe's STOXX 600 .STOXX and overnight weakness in Asian markets.

 Typically, when investors seek out safe-haven investments, bonds are a top choice, but with interest rates rising and a raft of debt supply due to hit the market in the coming weeks, other forces are at work right now, Frederik Ducrozet, head of macroeconomic research at Pictet Wealth Management, said